Inside Vanessa Hudgens' Lord of the Rings-Themed Birthday Party

 The enchanted atmosphere was carried out from the décor to the attire.
 To set the scene, Hudgens hosted the soirée in her yard and lit up the night with market lights and vintage lanterns.
 Strukel and her team then decorated the venue with banners, antique and vintage rugs and tons of faux fur and velvet pillows for guests to sit on.
 There was even a tent for lounging.

-"[We used] a lot of brass and a lot of vintage silk, and we have a vintage Lawrence of Arabia tent that was used in the original film that I scored at the Rose Bowl Flea Market a couple years ago and I knew I wanted to use it."
+"[We used] a lot of brass and a lot of vintage silk, and we have a vintage Lawrence of Arabia tent that was used in the original film that I scored at the Rose Bowl Flea Market a couple years ago and I knew I wanted to use it," Strukel said.

 When it came time to eat, guests gathered around four long tables, which were decorated with candlesticks, greenery and brass plates and goblets from Hostess Haven.
 Again, there were tons of comfy pillows for diners to sit on.
 Guests passed around charcuterie, drank wine and enjoyed pieces of birthday cake.
 The decadent dessert was decorated with flowers and candles and featured a "30" on the front.
 Guests also enjoyed listening to a harpist play while they wined and dined.